sturay/growing-line-spinner/README.md

 Add the next line to your stylesheet
 > gl-spinner[gl-type='line'] {width:100%;display:block;height:auto;}

+If you are using a task runner like Grunt or Gulp, the version for compilers may be the best option.
+Use the regular version if you are simply including it as an http call.

 You can see the thing working in this plunk: https://plnkr.co/edit/jnSbb1